 This would be a lot of work and nearly impossible for individual bookmakers.
 Thanks to advances in technology, computers can process all of this in a matter of seconds.

-In-play betting isn’t for everyone.
+Live betting isn’t for everyone.
 In addition to understanding what each wager is for, the bettor must be quick on the draw.
-This usually means that the bettor must have a mobile device turned and be logged into an account (or accounts).
+This usually means that the bettor must have a mobile device turned on and be logged into an account (or accounts).
 The accounts should be funded so a wager may be placed as soon as the numbers make sense for a bet.

-In-play wagering is useful for a bettor who misses placing a bet before the games begin.
+Live betting is useful for a bettor who misses placing a bet before the games begin.
 Unlike in game wagering, there are multiple betting options available during the game including; point spreads, alternative point spreads, moneylines, and totals available with In Play wagering.